What’s in my pantry? It’s time for a long-overdue pantry tour with healthy organized pantry tips.

 What’s a pantry without a spot to store your favorite snacks?!
 Snacks usually get a bad rap, but they can still be nourishing when consumed and enjoyed responsibly, and when they’re made with high-quality ingredients.
 I do, however, prefer to keep them a little out of reach to keep snacking to a minimum when making a meal would be better.

-To keep things organized, I store all snacks in these white metal baskets that allows me to see what’s corralled in each basket.
+To keep things organized, I store all the snacks in these white metal baskets that allow me to see what’s corralled in each basket.
 I love the look of them, and they keep the top shelf from getting cluttered and disorganized.
 Here’s a similar option from Amazon with the same vibe but in plastic.

 Some of my favorite snack brands include Siete, Mary’s Gone Crackers, Brad’s and Purely Elizabeth.